cdlib/eschol-ui/README.md

     └── main.scss
 ```

+### Images

+There are two types of images in the UI library: those for icons and those for
+content.

+Icons are SVG images that originate in the images folder and injected into the main stylesheet during the development or build processes - they are not outputted as separate images.
+These image filenames are prepended by **icon_**.

+Content images include logos, banners, and sample images.
+They are not stored in the repo but referenced via a remote URL to a static assets location hosted by eScholarship.

 ### Components

-Components make up the largest gorup of UI pieces in the library.
+Components make up the largest group of UI pieces in the library.
 Each component is  distinct.
 They are not usually related to each other, except in a few cases where there is a React parent/child relationship.
 Changes to one component should not affect another.
 Except in rare cases, they are not mixed together.

 Component files are named in Pascal case, starting with the component name, and ending with "Comp".
 For example, see the [Well Component](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/components/WellComp.jsx).